lfvaldezit/terraform-hybrid-dns/README.md

 1. **Static Configuration**

-    Select 2 statically IP address to provision the INBOUND Route 53 Resolver to configure latter into the AWS infrastructure and the EC2 DNS servers ONPREM infrastructure.
+    Select 2 static IP address to provision the INBOUND Route 53 Resolver to configure latter into the AWS infrastructure and the EC2 DNS servers ONPREM infrastructure.
 Example:

 2. **Clone the repository**